JOHNFLEURIMOND/ReactGraphQL/readme.md

 Setting up Prisma was not easy I had a had ran in to a lot of issues with not finding `prisma` as a command and troubleshooting this issue took up post of my time and finding out my $PATH was correct.
 I got some help in slack to config /bin and seeing where certain files are in node_modules. they think my node setup might be a little off because I've been running sudo with npm.
 When I start doing that it can change permissions on important files to root, which means that after that happens I don't have access to those files anymore under my own user account.

 Once we corrected all that Prisma was perfect.
 I had a `variables.env` that personal information and keys that I didn't want the public to be like endpoints and such.
-Onced I config that, I learned that `prisma deploy` wouldn't work and I had to pass a custom path and had to `prisma deploy --env-file variables.env` Once I deployed it I got a fast message saying the types it shows the types I created and the type of String.I can see the actual database that I created, the users and emails I passed thru.
+Onced I config that, I learned that `prisma deploy` wouldn't work and I had to pass a custom path and had to `prisma deploy --env-file variables.env` Once I deployed it I got a fast message saying the types it shows the types I created and the type of String.
+I can see the actual database that I created, the users and emails I passed thru as well.
 They even have a link in the terminal that GraphQL Database endpoints,in that link has a GraphQL playground that shows you different Queries you can run like so:

 ```